 For the first three days of feeding the baby cereal mix, just feed the puppies once a day in the morning, and let them nurse from mom the rest of the day.
 On day four, add a second feeding later in the afternoon.
 You'll continue feeding the pups this way for approximately another week.

-Moving from Baby Cereal to Puppy Kibble Paste
+Moving From Baby Cereal to Puppy Kibble Paste (Week 5)

 During this period, you'll likely notice that the pups are nursing from mom far less, but they will still nurse a couple of times a day.
 As you go through the weaning process, you can begin giving mom longer breaks away from her litter.
 This allows her milk production to slow down gradually, which is healthier for her.